bryan-westcott/opguard/README.md

 OpGuard also adds an abstract base class that is easily customizable with a few lines of code.
 See domain-specific examples in:

-- `nlp.py`: autocaptioning using HF transformers
+- `nlp.py`: auto-captioning using HF transformers
 - `vae.py`: variational autoencoders
 - `sd.py`: stable diffusion and SDXL using HF diffusers.

 There are several approaches for specializing to a number of ML/AI problems beyond simple inference, including:

 - Specialized mixins for diffusion (pipeline components), see `sd.py`
-- Heavy quantization for auto-captioning (typically very large), see `nlp.py`
+- Heavy quantization for auto-captioning (typically large), see `nlp.py`
 - ControlNets (not callable alone), see `control.py`
 - Inversion problems (uses grads), see `inversion.py`
 - Bi-directional models (VAEs have both and encoder and decoder), see `vae.py`